HolmesLab/holmeslab/docs/wiki/content-norms.md

 [Page in progress]

 ### Goal of this wiki:
-Store non-private information from the lab in a easy-to-navigate structure where people can find information and the right links.
-Allow it to be maintained by everyone in the lab and added to over time with the most up-to-date information.
+This wiki is where tutorials, onboarding, statement-of-procedures, and other lab-general documents are kept.
+The idea is to have everything in a easy-to-navigate structure.
+Additionally, this structure allows the documentation to be maintained by everyone in the lab.
+It should be updated over time to include the most accurate information.

 ### What to add
 - Tutorials of technical or administrative processes